Introduction

 Because that doesn’t help a user to understand the contents of the image, to fix this error, simply write a description for that image and enter it into the Alt Text attribute for that image on your site.

-Matches Adjacent Text.
+Matches Nearby Content.
 Write a Description.

 This error seems minor, but it’s actually quite important.
 If your alt text is simply repeating text that’s already elsewhere on the page (e.g. a product description), then what’s the point of the alt text?